-At each meeting, every club member will immediately sign in at the beginning of each session and will then proceed directly to a table to begin a game or to continue a game in progress, writing down each move on an approved AN scoresheet or game book.
+Every club member will immediately sign in at the beginning of each session and will then proceed directly to a table either to begin a game or to continue a game in progress, writing down each move on an approved AN scoresheet or game book.
 We are going to start talking AN from day one, which will no doubt be a little disconcerting for all of us at first, but which will quickly become second nature.

 All scoresheets and game books are to remain in the library at all times and will be redistributed to their owners at each session.
 The Chess Coach will periodically review the scoresheets and game books to insure that all players are writing their moves in proper and legible AN.
 Players are responsible to fill out the date and player names for each game that they play.
 Players who do not write down their moves will be subject to suspension or expulsion from the Club.

 Players who are unable to get to a session in a timely fashion may be excluded from that session and will not be allowed to remain in the library.
 At the conclusion of each session, all games in progress will be immediately suspended.
 Players will then put the chesspieces back into their storage containers.
 Stack all boards upside down in a single pile.
 Also stack the score sheets and gamebooks, and leave the library quickly and quietly so that the Chess Coach and school staff can prepare the library area for the next day's activity.

 Any player who fails to demonstrate appropriate progress in recording his/her games or who is disruptive in any way will be banned from further chess club activity.